Stop managing meetings. Start designing them.

 Structure: What form will this work take?
 What logistics do we need to consider?

-Working through these stepping stones creates a meeting design that balances intention with emergence.
-The framework provides enough structure to keep everyone aligned while creating space for the unexpected insights that make gatherings truly valuable.
+Working through these stepping stones creates a meeting design with enough structure to keep everyone aligned while creating space for the insights that make meetings valuable.

 Putting the Framework into Practice

 I recently used the Chaordic Stepping Stones to design a focus group for a client seeking feedback on an important strategic vision.
 As we worked through each stepping stone, our understanding of the previous ones deepened as well.
-The planning process itself wasn’t linear or fixed.
-It unfolded as the client’s needs and context became clearer.
+The planning process wasn’t linear or fixed.
+It evolved as the client’s needs got clearer.
 The stones didn’t impose control.
-Instead, they offered the cohesion needed to design a gathering that was responsive to the client’s evolving reality.
+Instead, they offered the cohesion needed to design a focus group that allowed facilitators to respond real-time to the group’s needs and contributions.

 When we prioritize cohesion over control, we trust the process and the people in it.